 For many people with chronic health problems, it feels that we live in our own small world, almost hidden away from a much bigger world on the outside.

 We might be physically unable to go out, due to illness, pain, disability, fatigue, anxiety or depression.
 Our symptoms can often be unpredictable, making it difficult to make and keep plans.
-Going out, or meeting and chatting to people, might even trigger symptoms.
-We turn down invitations, so people stop sending them.
+Going out or meeting and chatting to people, might even trigger symptoms.

 Sometimes friends drift away.
-They have their lives, we have ours and they don’t match.
-That happens in life anyway, even to people without health problems.
-But when you have health problems, it feels as though that is why the friends walk.
+That happens in life, even to people without health problems.
+But when you have health problems, it feels as though friends disappear because of it.

 I often feel like that chronic illness is like living in a prison.
 Symptoms imprison you to spending a large amount of time at home and by doing so often limits you to seeing a limited number of people.
 Your world becomes smaller and smaller, leading to loneliness and isolation.